Rhode Island Court Records

 - Any form of misconduct that violates the marriage covenant.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+The records contained in family court documents include marriage and divorce records.
+Both types of records typically contain information that is considered very personal to the parties involved, and it is usually recommended that those parties maintain these records with care, as they may be needed for making changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+In many cases, these records are unavailable through government sources or third-party public record websites.

 Why do I need a Divorce Lawyer?